 The objectives of taxonomy and systematics are very similar; their goal is to classify organisms with stipulated rules.
-The main criteria of systematics is identifying, describing, naming, arranging, preserving and documenting eight taxa: domain, kingdom, phylum, class, order, family, genus, and species. the organisms.
+The main criteria of systematics is identifying, describing, naming, arranging, preserving and documenting no Carolus Linnaeus the father of modern taxonomy, which the system of classifying and organisms. naming One of contributions the his was development of a hierarchical system of classification of nature.
+Today, this system includes eight taxa: domain, kingdom, phylum, class, order, family, genus, and species. the organisms.
 Apart from the above said features, evolutionary history of the species and the environmental adaptations and interrelationship between species are also being investigated in systematics.